Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 17.md

 - Camille gives Kaya the blanket from their room, and Kaya pulls out the really nice blanket from her bag and puts it on them 🥺🥺🥺
 - Cordelia plops herself down across from the pair, and opens the book
     - ALL THE PAGES ARE EMPTY
-    - She casts ==Detect Magic== on the book, and sees that it contains the same magic as a singular one of her cards has
+    - She casts <span style="color:rgb(197, 124, 22)">Detect Magic</span> on the book, and sees that it contains the same magic as a singular one of her cards has
     - Investigation (21) reveals that each page has a certain amount of magic on it.
 She can’t figure out how to get the words to come out - if there even _are_ words.
         - If the whole book was considered a singular tarot card, then the magic is divided evenly between its pages (so if the book was 100 pages long, then each page would hold 1/100th of the magic of a singular card)
     - She holds up her cards side-by-side with the book